xtendui/xtendui/src/gatsby/markdown/hidden/tests/toggle.md

 Test overlay should reopen on browser location.

+Test overlay opened with hash on page load, closing it should not block page interaction (bug with multiple elemens same target).

 Try the demo [on a new page](/demos/components/overlay/hash#demo--overlay-hash).

 Try the demo [on a new page](/demos/components/slider/hash#demo--slider-hash-4).